Ronald Turpin: Early life

 Turpin was born Donald Arthur Neumann in Ottawa, Ontario, Canada, on 29 April 1933.
 His parents were separated at the time of his birth, and were divorced by 1935.
 His mother's second marriage was to Emil Turpin, from whom he took his last name; as a teenager, he began calling himself Ronald instead of his given name Donald, for reasons unknown.

 From an early age, Turpin was often placed in the care of various relatives by his alcoholic mother, and was sexually abused by several of them.
 He was placed in foster homes by the age of 11, from which he routinely ran away.
 As a teenager, he was sent to a reformatory school after a string of petty thefts.
 At sixteen years of age in 1949, he was convicted in Ottawa of shopbreaking with intent, and theft.
 By the time of his mid-twenties, living in various locales in southern Ontario and the northern United States, Turpin had served jail sentences for auto theft (eighteen months); for mail theft at FCI Danbury and USP Lewisburg (two years); and for evading lawful custody (six months).

 Moving to Toronto circa 1960, Turpin worked for a time as a rental agent for furnished apartments.
 In 1961, he went to trial for assaulting his landlord, but was found not guilty.
 Also in 1961, he was identified as a person of interest in the unsolved murder of small-time local criminal Lorne Gibson (a murder which remains unsolved to this day) in October 1960, as well as a suspect in a non-fatal shooting incident that happened at the apartment of Della Burns (his sometime girlfriend) on Wellesley Street East in October 1961.
 Turpin spent some time in Buffalo, New York in late 1961 and early 1962 while the police visited Burns' apartment on a near-daily basis trying to find and capture Turpin.
 By January 1962, he had returned to Toronto.
-Fearful of capture by the police, he stayed with a series of friends, seldom remaining in the same household for more than a day or two.
+Fearful of capture by the police, he stayed with a series of friends, seldom remaining in the same place for more than a day or two.